Reptoman

 Herp Photo of the Day: Happy Rattlesnake Friday!

 Happy Rattlesnake Friday!
-It may not be a rattlesnake, but it is a venomous snake that needs a little extra love!
-This beautiful Egyption Cobra, uploaded by kingsnake.com user PHNajakassumes the traditional cobra pose for this photo!
+The icon, The western diamondback, uploaded by kingsnake.com user kevinjuddassumes the position!
 Be sure to tell them you liked it here!
 As always on Friday, we celebrate all of our venomous reptiles for their contribution to the world.
 It is our goal to help dispel the fears surrounding our beloved venomous creatures.

 Upload your own reptile and amphibian photos at gallery.kingsnake.com, and you could see them featured here! …read more